sevaC40gn04/1brcInCSharp/README.md

 2. str key dictionary, getAccess.count=1000000 collision.count=973048
 3. int Random key dictionary, getAccess.count=1000000 collision.count=959588

-Seems that integer key with predictably sequential set of values produces clean O(1) access, any other combination pushes performance to find respective bucket to O(N) collisions.
-Each access op is slowed down by a collision.
+Seems that integer key with predictably sequential set of values produces clean O(1) access (no hash key collision), any other combination pushes performance for a O(N) access cases to O(N) collisions.
+Each access op is 'slowed down' by a hash key collision.

 A conclusion that can be made is that when a nature of the key (no matter what key's data type - integer or a string) is purely random, the generated hash value will have higher chance of collision due to (presumably) Gaussian distribution.
 When you control (in a sense) the distribution the collision chance is nearly none, hence, the first test result - where we control predictability (even up distribution).

 This conclusion (idea) was a key on how to calculate hash of the byte arrays representing city name.
 The city name itself composed out of a predictable set of bytes (ASCII codes) starting with 0x41.
-And statistically, the name set of the file to process, nearly unique if to analyze only first three bytes (even if it's not unique, the chance of duplications is quite low).
+Statistically, the name set of the file to process, nearly unique if to analyze only first three bytes (even if it's not unique, the chance of duplications is quite low).

 ```C#
         byte firstChar = (byte)(buffer[startIndex] - 0x41);